rrryuutei/Diall-Coop/README.md

-App Requirements

-○ Add a nav bar at the bottom of the screen
-■ The current active page should be filled in with white ○ Watch Page
+○ Watch Page
 ■ This page is a feed of videos, the user can swipe up or down to do a different video.
 Only one video should be played at a time.